Why won't the app play or record sound?

 In Special Words and Special Numbers on iOS, to hear a British English voice instead of American, set your device's language to “British English”, not “English” (which is American).
 In Special Words, to hear an Australian voice, set the device's region format to “Australia” (iOS 6) or set the device's language to “Australian English” (iOS 7 and later); if the device's language is set to “Nederlands”, you will hear Dutch, unless the region format is set to “België”, in which case you will hear Flemish (Vlaams).

-In Special Words and Special Numbers, you can select a different language for each individual profile, without having to change the device's language or region format, as explained in the Special Words User Guide for iOS, the Special Words User Guide for Android, and the Special Numbers User Guide.
+In Special Words and Special Numbers, you can select a different language for each individual profile, without having to change the device's language or region format, as explained in the Special Words User Guide, and the Special Numbers User Guide.

 In Match & Find you can override the default language, as explained in the Match & Find User Guide.